WKSI-FM: HD2 subchannel

-On August 22, 2013, WKSI began simulcasting its HD2 signal on newly acquired translator W239BV, broadcasting on 95.7, from WKSI's tower west of Winchester.
-The HD2 signal aired the "Today's Mix" format, one of iHeartMedia Premium Choice formats.
+W239BV launched on August 22, 2013, and began airing a hot adult contemporary format, simulcasting the HD2 subchannel of WKSI-FM.
+WKSI-HD2, and in turn W239BV, aired the "Today's Mix" format, one of Clear Channel's Premium Choice formats.

-On November 1, 2013, W239BV switched its format from hot adult contemporary to a seasonal All-Christmas music format, with the "Mix 95-7" branding remaining.
+On November 1, 2013, W239BV switched its format from hot adult contemporary to a seasonal all-Christmas music format, with the "Mix 95-7" branding remaining.
+The station switched back to hot adult contemporary on December 26.

-Until December 26, 2020, at 12 Midnight, when W239BV took over the Classic Country format, which had been abandoned by crosstown competitor WXBN ahead of sister-station WINC-FM's sale and format change, as "Classic Country 95-7".
+On December 26, 2020, at 12 Midnight, W239BV took over the classic country format, which had been abandoned by crosstown competitor WXBN ahead of sister-station WINC-FM's sale and format change, as "Classic Country 95-7".